 Previously filmed online lessons are now available on how to bake bread, muffins, scones, popovers, and even doughnuts with more content actively being created.
 Each video is about 15 to 30 minutes long depending on the recipes and usually feature a staff member with their child serving as an "assistant."

-Raddish Kids was originally created as an all-ages culinary club that delivers monthly cooking kits, but it also offers a selection of free cooking videos archived online via its RadTV Cook-Along series.
+Raddish is a culinary club for kids aged 4 to 14 that delivers monthly cooking kits, but it also offers a selection of free cooking videos archived online via its RadTV Cook-Along series.

 Videos vary in length based on the recipes but range from 15 to 30 minutes.
-In addition to visuals, the Raddish Kids website provides a variety of resources for you to use before you start cooking with your kids, including dietary modifications for recipes, 45- to 90-minute lesson plans for a selection of recipes, and parent resources.
+In addition to visuals, the Raddish website provides a variety of resources for you to use before you start cooking with your kids, including dietary modifications for recipes and parent resources.

 Learn how to make items such as blueberry pancakes, veggie rainbow and ranch dip, homemade cornbread, pizza dough, as well as fundamental basic cooking lessons, such as how to make scrambled eggs or prepare perfect pasta.

-Recipe guides are available for download, some of which include tips for simple educational assignments you can do with your kids while cooking.
-(These are even categorized by Math, Social Studies, and Nutrition.)
+Recipe guides are available for download, some of which include tips for simple educational assignments you can do with your kids while cooking in categories like Math, Social Studies, and Science.
 Other recipes are from previous programming, such as the Cooking Camp Challenge, but they also come with helpful visuals and lessons designed in a way that is fun for kids to learn.